Are you trying to decide if virtual staging for your real estate business is for you?

 - A majority of agents say virtual staging helped them sell a vacant home faster.

-- Less coordination and brain power.
-Upload photos and you’re done.
+- It takes less coordination and brain power: upload photos and you’re done.

-- The vast majority of buyers find it easier to visualize a staged space vs a vacant one (plus in 2017 nearly 1 in 3 home buyers bid on a home sight unseen).
+- The vast majority of buyers find it easier to visualize a staged space vs a vacant one.
+For instance, in 2017 nearly 1 in 3 home buyers bid on a home they hadn’t physically seen.

-- You can choose an interior design style that best fits your space.
+- Lastly, you can choose an interior design style that best fits your space.

 Is There DIY Virtual Staging Software?

-That said, if you find yourself with some free time, the more popular DIY staging apps are:
+However, if you find yourself with plenty of free time, the more popular DIY staging apps are:

 - Visual Stager – web app, credit based ($16 per image)